-The Montessori Elementary Program provides the six- to twelve-year-old child limitless opportunities to apply his great powers of imagination and capacity for hard work.
+The Montessori Elementary Program provides the 6-12-year-old child limitless opportunities to apply their great powers of imagination and capacity for hard work.
 The deeper concentration, increased attention span, good organizational skills and self-direction that are often a result of the Montessori Early Childhood classroom allow these children to take on some rather complex projects.

 The Elementary child is also ready for the transition from concrete to abstract thinking.
 As the basic skills of math and reading are mastered, the advanced Montessori materials and unique Cosmic Curriculum introduce the children to new dimensions in learning.

 Our Lower Elementary community includes five classroom environments: Hawthorn Class, Juniper Class, Magnolia Class, Spruce Class and Willow Class.
 Each classroom is led by two co-teachers.

 The school has been jointly accredited by AMS and NWAIS since spring 2006.

 The Montessori Lower Elementary classroom is a resource center to be used by the student/scientist to research any field of knowledge.
 Our goal is to inspire students and to encourage creative exploration.

 Lower Elementary cultural lessons integrate history, geography and science.
 Children are introduced to the whole universe through the First Great Lesson,which leads to studies in astrophysics, astronomy and chemistry.
 Further impressionistic lessons lead students through the coming of life on Earth, the arrival of humans and the development of mathematics and language.
 Receiving this information through a sequenced, historical perspective provides a solid framework on which future knowledge can be built.
 This work enhances the child’s sense of place in the world and awareness of the interconnectedness of all things.